 This is the average monthly salary including housing, transport, and other benefits.
 Environmental Scientist salaries vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Environmental Scientist salaries in Kenya range from 127,000 KES per month (minimum salary) to 374,000 KES per month (maximum salary).
+Environmental Scientist salaries in Kenya range from 127,000 KES per month (starting salary) to 374,000 KES per month (maximum salary).
+This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 |0 - 2 Years|